 Kinsta charges for Application Hosting based on bandwidth, build time, and application hosting pod usage.
 With Application Analytics, you can get insights into your application’s usage data.
-To access these in-depth reports, go to your application’s Analytics page.
+You can view analytics for each application in application-level analytics or for all of your applications in company-level analytics.

 If you highlight a specific point in time on a graph, it will show you some comparison data, such as the percentage difference between each day.